redigaffi/pizza-test-sf3/README.md

    }
 ]

-Create new pizza with id's of the ingredients:
+Create new pizza with id's of the ingredients (cost is 50% on top of the ingredient price):

 **POST http://localhost/app_dev.php/pizzas**

 [
    {
       "name": "Vegetal",
-      "cost": 40,
       "ingredients": [
         3
       ]
    }
 ]

 List all pizzas: